Olan1/revu/README.md

 The REVU page was checked for each review to ensure the correct data was being rendered, and that it was being rendered correctly.

-The New REVU page was checked for all links working, to see if form data was being submitted correctly and if form validation was working.
+The New REVU page was tested to see if form data was being submitted correctly and if form validation was working.
-Error and exception handling was used to validate the rating, run-time, budget, and earnings form fields.
+Error and exception handling was used to validate the image URL, rating, run-time, budget, and earnings form fields.
 The database was checked to verify that the data was being inserted correctly, and not inserting when an error was thrown.

 The My REVUs page was tested in the same manner as the index page.
-The edit button was checked to ensure that it linked to an update form with the correct info pre-filled in the form input fields.
+The edit button was checked to ensure that it linked to an update form with the correct info autofilled in the form input fields.
 The delete button was verified against the database to ensure the record was permanently deleted.

 The Edit REVU page was tested in the same manner as the New REVU page.
+The input fields were verified against the database to ensure the correct data was autofilled.

 The sign out functionality was tested to ensure that it ended the user session and redirected to the login page.

-This site was tested on multiple screen sizes (4.5" to 27") and devices (iPhone 6, 7, 7+, X, iPad, iPad pro, laptop screens and monitors)
+This site was tested on multiple screen sizes (4.7" - 27") and devices (iPhone 6, 7, 7+, X, iPad, iPad pro, several laptop screens and monitors)

 ## Deployment
 GitHub was used for version control.
 Separate branches were used to implement each feature and merged with the master branch.